What is compliance features in Russia? Some traits of compliance approach for foreign business

 By and large, reading of the Resources Guide’ dictates encourage to companies in preparing a mandatory compliance program however yet it should be considered the issue how a company will implement these dictates on shifted dramatically terrain where corruption dominate business, which legal mechanisms are more appropriate in these situations.
 For cultural reasons the proper order of things may not be as achievable in reality as it is desirable in theory.
 In fact, when the state signed on to the international treaty it takes on certain obligations, then any foreign company having corporate accountability upon compliance could claim to the government for ensuring the public agencies having done its own due diligence, according to current international standards.
 But don’t need to oversimplify approaches to the complex subject of compliance doing about it in countries with dysfunctional enforcement and judicial systems.

-Evgeny A. Nagornyy, Attorney at law,
+Evgeny A. Nagornyy,

 June 2013